 The Novel Reservoir Monitoring, Modelling and Simulation (NORMS) group is a multidisciplinary collective of geoscientists, applied mathematicians, engineers, and experimental and computational physicists.

-The group develops and applies new methods to monitor and model fluid flow in subsurface reservoirs.
+The group develops and applies new methods to monitor and model fluid flow and transport in subsurface reservoirs and aquifers.
 Applications of the research are numerous and include monitoring and modelling of groundwater flow and contaminant transport, exploitation of essential metals for the energy transition, subsurface energy storage, geothermal resources and magma reservoir processes.

-The NORMS group combines expertise in numerical modelling from the Applied Modelling and Computation Group (AMCG), and in geological modelling, porous media flow and subsurface applications.
+The NORMS group combines expertise in numerical modelling, geological modelling, porous media flow and subsurface applications.
 We collaborate with a wide range of departments, centres and laboratories in Imperial College, such as the Centre for Environmental Policy, the Energy Futures Laboratory, and the Grantham Institute.
-We also collaborate with a wide range of academic institutions and commercial organisations in the UK and overseas.
+We also collaborate with a wide range of academic and governmental institutions and commercial organisations in the UK and overseas.

 3 column block - Research areas, software, experimental

 We are delighted to announce that NORMS group leader Matthew Jackson received the 2022 Alfred Wegener Award of the European Association of Geoscientists and Engineers for his 'outstanding contribution to reservoir engineering, including the ongoing transition to a low carbon energy future.'

 Jackson, MD, Blundy, J, Sparks, RSJ, 2018, Chemical differentiation, cold storage and remobilization of magma in the Earth’s crust, Nature, doi: 10.1038/s41586-018-0746-2